BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 * Dockerfile: Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

 * Clair:  [Clair](https://github.com/coreos/clair) is an open-source container vulnerability scanner recently released by CoreOs.
 The tool cross-checks if a Docker image's operating system and any of its installed packages match any known insecure package versions.
 The vulnerabilities are fetched from OS-specific common vulnerabilities and exposures (CVE) databases.

+* X-Force: [X-Force](https://www.ibm.com/security/services/ibm-x-force-incident-response-and-intelligence) is a cloud-based threat intelligence platform that allows you to consume, share and act on threat intelligence.
+It enables you to rapidly research the latest global security threats, aggregate actionable intelligence, consult with experts and collaborate with peers.

+* Ubuntu and Debian Launchpad: [Launchpad](https://launchpad.net) Launchpad is a web application and website that allows users to develop and maintain software, particularly open-source software.
+It provides API's to access various details about software including publishing history.

 ### Global Architectural Structure